 When there is a location or departmental code change for capital assets, the transferring department's Property Manager should approve the Property Change Form (PC 213).

-A. When changing a capital asset’s Dept ID or Fund Code, the Office of SRAS must approve the PC 213 Form if the property is listed under a contract or grant-funded department.K.
+1. When changing a capital asset’s Department ID or Fund Code, the Office of SRAS must approve the Property Change Form (PC 213) if the property is listed under a contract or grant-funded department.K.
 REMOVAL OF PROPERTY FROM CAMPUS LOCATIONS

 Property may be removed from campus locations only if it is required by a contract or grant, or if the use of the property in the off-campus location will further the goals of the University.
 Campus locations are buildings and areas owned or leased by the University.
 The removal of tagged property from campus locations must be authorized in writing utilizing the Equipment Use Request Form (ER 244), prior to removal.

-A. Tagged property items removed for a period up to one (1) year requires the Department Property Manager’s written authorization utilizing the Equipment Use Request Form (ER 244).
+1. Tagged property items removed for a period up to one (1) year requires the Department Property Manager’s written authorization utilizing the Equipment Use Request Form (ER 244).
 The Equipment Use Request Form (ER 244) associated with an item removed for a period up to one (1) year will automatically expire on June 30th of the fiscal year in which the form was completed.L.
 DISPOSITION OF UNIVERSITY PROPERTY

-D. Property removed from FSU locations may be covered under the insurance policy for the off-site location (i.e. home-owners insurance policy).
+4. Property removed from FSU locations may be covered under the insurance policy for the off-site location (i.e. home-owners insurance policy).
 If such coverage is not available, or if property will be removed for more than one (1) year, the department's Property Manager is responsible for working with the Department of Risk Management and Insurance to ensure appropriate coverage.

 Accountability of University property is assigned to the Property Manager of the unit to which the property is assigned.
 The removal of property from University control may occur via: missing (unaccounted for during inventory); theft; maliciously or accidentally destroyed; traded-in; cannibalized; transferred to other state agencies; donated to specified non-profit organizations; transferred to contract or grant specified institutions; scrapped; abandoned; or sold at public surplus auction.
 The Accountability Release Form (AR212) should be completed and approved prior to the disposition.
-Departments do not have the authority to dispose of university property without written permission from the Property Survey Board or the Supervisor of PAS.
+Departments do not have the authority to dispose of university property without written permission from the Property Survey Board or the Supervisor of Property Services.

-When property becomes obsolete, uneconomical, inefficient, or no longer serves a useful function, the department may request the property be classified as surplus.
+1. Surplus When property becomes obsolete, uneconomical, inefficient, or no longer serves a useful function, the department may request the property be classified as surplus.
 Only property that is in working condition, or which has parts that are valuable and may be readily used or sold, should be classified as surplus.
-Property which is unsafe for further use or which has no value should NOT be classified as surplus, but may be disposed of via cannibalization or recycling/dumping using the Accountability Release Form (AR 212).M.
+Property which is unsafe for further use or which has no value should not be classified as surplus, but may be disposed of via cannibalization or recycling/dumping using the Accountability Release Form (AR 212).M.
 TRANSFER OF EQUIPMENT ACQUIRED WITH CONTRACT OR GRANT FUNDS

-To classify property as surplus and initiate the transfer of property to the surplus warehouse, the department Property Custodian should complete a Property Change Form (PC 213)Property Change Form (PC 213).
-To complete the form, the Property Custodian should list the items to be classified as surplus, including property and serial numbers, obtain the signature of the Property Manager, and forward the form to SRAS if purchased with Contract and Grant funds, or to PAS.
-PAS will review and approve the form, and release the department from accountability for the property once it has been received by Surplus.
+To classify property as surplus and initiate the transfer of property to the surplus warehouse, the department Property Custodian should complete a Property Change Form (PC 213).
+To complete the Form, the Property Custodian should list the items to be classified as surplus, including property and serial numbers, obtain the signature of the Property Manager, and forward the form to SRAS if purchased with Contract and Grant funds, or to Property Services.
+Property Services will review and approve the form, and release the department from accountability for the property once it has been received by Surplus.

 Property that may contain, or has been exposed to, hazardous material should be cleared through the Department of Environmental Health and Safety prior to requesting classification as surplus.
 Computers must be properly scrubbed by the transferring department prior to their release to Surplus.
 It is the responsibility of the department Property Manager to ensure computers and storage devices that are classified as surplus, salvaged, or otherwise disposed have had their drives and devices wiped.
 Visit the FSU Information Technology Services website to see Instructions for Data Cleansing Computers or call PAS for additional information.

-B. Lost/Stolen, Maliciously Destroyed Items
+2. Lost/Stolen, Maliciously Destroyed Items

-E. Abandoned or Non-Recoverable Property
+5. Abandoned or Non-Recoverable Property

-When a capital asset is abandoned or non-recoverable because the cost to retrieve the property is greater than the value of the property, the department Property Manager must approve an AR 212 Form.
-If the Property Survey Board approves the release of accountability, PAS will update the property records.
+When a capital asset is abandoned or non-recoverable because the cost to retrieve the property is greater than the value of the property, the department Property Manager must approve an Accountability Release Form (AR 212).
+If the Property Survey Board approves the release of accountability, Property Services will update the property records.

-F. Accidentally Destroyed
+6. Accidentally Destroyed

-When a capital asset is accidentally destroyed or damaged beyond repair, the Property Manager should approve an AR 212 Form and forward it to PAS.
-A police report detailing the circumstances of the occurrence/incident involving the damaged property is required in conjunction with the AR 212 Form.
-PAS will present the form package to the Property Survey Board.
+When a capital asset is accidentally destroyed or damaged beyond repair; the Property Manager should approve an Accountability Release Form (AR 212) and forward it to Property Services.
+A police report detailing the circumstances of the occurrence/incident involving the damaged property is required in conjunction with the Accountability Release Form (AR 212).
+Property Services will present the form package to the Property Survey Board.
 The Property Survey Board may verify the damage to, or the destruction of the item.
-If the Survey Board approves the request, PAS will advise the department to proceed with the disposition by sending the department an approved copy of the AR 212 Form and a Disposition Confirmation Form.
-The department should ensure that the property decal and all references to the FSU property identification number are removed or defaced and ensure the Disposition Confirmation Form is completed and returned to PAS.
+If the Property Survey Board approves the request, Property Services will advise the department to proceed with the disposition by sending the department an approved copy of the Accountability Release Form (AR 212) and a Disposition Confirmation Form.
+The department should ensure that the property decal and all references to the FSU property identification number are removed or defaced and ensure the Disposition Confirmation Form is completed and returned to Property Services.
 Departments may dispose of the property by taking it to the recycling area, classifying the item as surplus (without reference to the tag number) if there is residual value, or by contacting Building Services to arrange for its removal.

-G. Transfer Out or Donation of Non-C&G Property
+7. Transfer Out or Donation of Non-C&G Property

-Transfer of non-C&G property to other state agencies or political subdivisions must be processed via an AR 212 Form.
-Donations to approved, private nonprofit agency will be done by PAS.
-The department will transfer the property to be donated to Surplus, and the PAS staff will process the donation through the use of an AR 212 Form.
-Requirements for a non-profit organization to be approved include submitting to PAS: 1) cover letter of the agency, 2) copy of 501c letter from the IRS, and 3) copy of the Florida Exempt Sales Tax cover page.
+Transfer of non-C&G property to other state agencies or political subdivisions must be processed via an Accountability Release Form (AR 212).
+Donations to approved, private nonprofit agency will be done by Property Services.
+The department will transfer the property to be donated to Surplus, and the Property Services staff will process the donation through the use of an Accountability Release Form (AR 212).
+Requirements for a non-profit organization to be approved include submitting to Property Services: 1) cover letter of the agency, 2) copy of 501c letter from the IRS, and 3) copy of the Florida Exempt Sales Tax cover page.
 Prior to transfer or donation, approval must be obtained from the Property Survey Board, and from the appropriate Dean/Director.

-H. Motor Vehicles
+8. Motor Vehicles

-I. Contract or Grant Property
+9. Contract or Grant Property

 When U.S. Government property becomes excess to the contract for which it was provided, it must be screened against the needs of other contracts before it is declared excess.
 If such need is disclosed, a request should be made to the contracting officer for authority to use or transfer the equipment.
-Additionally, if the department wishes to cannibalize government equipment, a request to cannibalize MUST be made to the Contracting Officer for approval.
-When a transfer of title has been affected, all U.S. Government identification must be removed and a University Property decal will be provided by Property Accounting Services and affixed to the equipment.
+Additionally, if the department wishes to cannibalize government equipment, a request to cannibalize must be made to the Contracting Officer for approval.
+When a transfer of title has been affected, all U.S. Government identification must be removed and a University Property decal will be provided by Property Services and affixed to the equipment.

 Under certain conditions, equipment acquired with contract or grant funds may be transferred to institutions that are not a part of the State University System of Florida, agencies of the State of Florida, or Florida counties.
 The Principal Investigator of the grant or contract may request equipment purchased with funds furnished under the grant or contract be transferred to the institution to which the Principal Investigator is transferring.
 The Principal Investigator may also request transfer of other equipment utilized in the research that has been certified as surplus under surplus property procedures.
 The written request should include a list of the items to be transferred with the corresponding FSU Property Tag Numbers, the original acquisition date, cost, and funding source, the grant or contract number and any additional information/documentation that would help to evaluate the request.
 Factors to be considered in granting the request are:

-2. Will the transfer negatively affect other research of the department and the functions of the remaining faculty
+• Will the transfer negatively affect other research of the department and the functions of the remaining faculty

 Physical transfer of the equipment cannot occur until all required signatures and final approval have been obtained.
 Proof of receipt and acceptance by the receiving institution is required upon transfer.

-When property is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition1.
-Description of property traded
+When property is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition:

-2. A statement of condition
+• A statement of condition

-3. Details on the Trade-in allowance
+• Details on the Trade-in allowance

-4. FSU property decal number(s)
+• FSU property decal number(s)

-5. Serial number(s)
+• Serial number(s)

-6. Model number(s)
+• Model number(s)

-7. Age of the property
+• Age of the property

-8. Location of the property
+• Location of the property

-C. Capital assets may not be traded-in for expendable materials or expendable property.
+Capital assets may not be traded-in for expendable materials or expendable property.

 University capital assets consist of land, buildings, infrastructure and other improvements, furniture and equipment, library resources, works of art and historical treasures, construction in progress, and other capital assets.
 These assets are capitalized and recorded at cost at the date of acquisition or at estimated fair value at the date received in the case of gifts and purchases of State surplus property.

 Additions, improvements, and other outlays in excess of $5,000 that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 The University has a capitalization threshold of $5,000 for all tangible personal property, $250 for library resources, $100,000 for buildings and other improvements and $1,000,000 for internally generated intangible assets.Depreciation/Amortization is computed on the straight-line basis over the estimated useful lives of the following asset:

 • Buildings – 10 to 50 years